ScilifelabDataCentre/pathogens-portal/content/english/events/_index.md

 - [Workshops on delivering FAIR metadata for COVID-19 data portal](https://www.health-ri.nl/initiatives/dutch-covid-19-data-support-programme/workshops-delivering-fair-metadata-covid-19-data)

 If you know of an appropriate event that is not listed here, please suggest it using the form below.
-All times are given in Central European Time (CET/CEST).
 Questions about individual events should be directed to the organisers of that event.